Ramakrishna18code/rama-krishna-portfolio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Customization

+Replace placeholder content and images with your own information and assets for a personalized portfolio.

+---

+For Copilot customization, see `.github/copilot-instructions.md`.